coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 .. flag:: Extraction TypeExpand

-   If this :term:`flag` is set, fully expand Coq types in ML.
+   If this flag is set, fully expand Coq types in ML.
 See the Coq source code to learn more.

-.. opt:: Extraction Output Directory @string
+.. opt:: Extraction Output Directory string

    Sets the directory where extracted files will be written.
-If not set, files will be written to the directory specified by the command line option :n:`-output-directory`, if set (see :ref:`command-line-options`) and otherwise, the current directory.
+If not set, files will be written to the directory specified by the command line option :n:`-output-directory`, if set and otherwise, the current directory.
 Use :cmd:`Pwd` to display the current directory.

 Differences between Coq and ML type systems